Frequently Asked Questions

 - There are fire alarm systems and smoke detectors in all halls.

 - Entrances and peripheral doors leading to residential areas are locked at all times.

 What shouldn't I bring?

 Please refer to the "What to Bring" page and also review our Living on Campus Guide.
-If you are not sure about something, please give the Housing and Residential Programs Office a call at (717) 871-4200.
+If you are not sure about something, please give the University Housing & Conference Services' Office a call at (717) 871-4200.